-Our external audit services are currently provided by KPMG, who audit our statement of accounts, data quality, use of resources, whole of government accounts and national fraud initiative.
-External Audit will be transferring over to the Audit Commission during 2009/10.
+Our external audit services are provided by the Audit Commission, who audit our statement of accounts, data quality, grant returns, whole of government accounts and national fraud initiative.

+d).
 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk